 Visit Maligne Lake and Spirit Island

 Jasper is famous for its mountains and its glacial lake systems.
-Learn how the power of water shaped Jasper on a guided sightseeing tour of the entire Maligne Valley with SunDog Adventures.
+Learn how the power of water shaped Jasper on a guided sightseeing tour of the entire Maligne Valley.
 The six-hour tour includes Maligne Canyon, Medicine Lake and of course, Maligne Lake and Spirit Island by guided boat cruise.

 The Valley is sacred to the Stoney Lakota First Nations people.
-They gave the “disappearing” Medicine Lake its name as the lake’s water held ‘big medicine,’ magically disappearing with out a stream or river outlet.
-The waters go underground as it turns out, through subterrain drainage system.
+They gave the “disappearing” Medicine Lake its name as the lake’s water held ‘big medicine.’
+Essentially, the water magically disappearing without a stream or river outlet.
+The waters go underground through sub-terrain drainage system.

-Board the Pursuit boat for a cruise on scenic Maligne Lake, which takes you past canoeists towards the sacred Spirit Island and the mountains behind it that are referred to as the Hall of the Gods.
+Hop aboard a Pursuit Collection boat for a cruise on scenic Maligne Lake.
+You’ll probably pass canoeists on route to sacred Spirit Island.
+The mountains behind it are referred to as the Hall of the Gods.

-The Island is technically connected to the land via an isthmus (don’t tell anyone!), and the public is asked to stay off it.
-There are many excellent photo vantage points to include the Island and the mountain range beyond it on the brief 15 minute stop you’ll enjoy there.
+The Island is technically connected to the land via an isthmus, and the public is asked to stay off it.
+There are many excellent photo vantage points to include the Island and the mountain range beyond it.
+The tour boat stops for about 15 minutes, long enough for photos.

 If you have time, enjoy an easy scenic hike along the Mary Schaffer Loop (3.2 km/2 miles) along the lakeside.
 There are some great picnic spots as well, including at a couple of Parks Canada’s famous red chairs.

 Stargazers come from around the world to participate in Jasper’s annual fall Dark Sky Festival.
 But you can enjoy the starlight at any time of year.
-Get into deep space at a virtual guided tour in the inflated, domed theatre with a LIVE local astronomy guide at Jasper Park Lodge.
+Get into deep space at a virtual guided tour at Jasper Park Lodge.
+The Lodge is home to an inflated, domed theatre with a live local astronomy guide who helps guests navigate the stars.

 Sit back in the planetarium and enjoy an orbit around the earth, looking down on nighttime storms and the auroras.
 Explore local constellations, the Northern Lights, the Milky Way, and the edge of the universe from Jasper Dark Sky Preserve.
 Enjoy a Telescope 101 Experience with the largest, most powerful telescope in the Rockies.
-Learn how telescopes work, touch a meteor and moon rook, and if the skies are clear enough, there’s a hands-on viewing experience.
+Learn how telescopes work and touch a meteor and moon rock.
+If the skies are clear enough, there’s also a hands-on viewing experience.
 Be sure to dress warmly as this event takes place outdoors at night.

-Biking around Jasper townsite and its surrounding lakes just got a whole lot easier with the new e-bike rentals at the Adventure Centre.
-Rent the powerful Pedego e-bikes downtown enjoy getting up the hillier sections of Jasper, even up to Pyramid Lake, with ease.
-We had a blast riding around Lakes Edith and Annette, and past Lac Beauvert and Jasper Park Lodge in no time.
+Biking around Jasper townsite and its surrounding lakes is fun and easy with an e-bike rental from the Adventure Centre.
+The Centre is located in downtown Jasper.
+Rent a powerful Pedego electric mountain bike and power your way up the hillier sections of Jasper.
+You can even cycle up to Pyramid Lake, with ease.
+We had a blast riding around Lakes Edith and Annette, and past Lac Beauvert and Jasper Park Lodge.

 Jasper may only have about 5,000 people, but it’s got more than 70 restaurants.
 Which makes choosing where to eat in Jasper a bit of a challenge.
 Enter Jasper Food Tours and its delicious downtown food tour.

-Over 3 hours, you’ll visit 4-5 different local restaurants and walk about 1.5 km on this guided tour, eating carefully handpicked dishes paired with four boozy treats.
+Over 3 hours, you’ll visit 4-5 different local restaurants and walk about 1.5 km.
+This guided tour features carefully handpicked dishes paired with boozy treats, like craft beer from Jasper Brewing Company.
 Along the way you’ll learn about Jasper’s culinary and park history, including some tall tales.
-The price is all inclusive and includes fair pay for participating restaurant partners and tips for the staff.
+The price is all-inclusive and includes fair pay for participating restaurant partners and tips for the staff.
 All you have to do is walk, eat and enjoy on repeat.

 Enjoy a Peak Nic with Jasper Food Tours

-Staying with a foodie theme, Jasper Food Tours also runs a truly unique and wonderful al fresco foodie experience – the Peak Nic.
-Owner Estelle Blancette leads guests on a 3.8 KM intermediate hike up the Old Fort Trail, through a pine forest up to a stunning peak followed by a hands-on backcountry cooking lesson.
+Jasper Food Tours runs a truly unique and wonderful al fresco foodie experience – the Peak Nic.
+Owner Estelle Blancette leads guests on a 3.8km intermediate hike through a pine forest up the Old Fort Trail.
+Once you reach the stunning peak overlooking Jasper, get ready for a hands-on backcountry cooking lesson.

 Estelle prepares and measures out the lunch or dinner’s ingredients and packs it all up into backpacks (including a table, pots and cutlery).